Brady Hanna wanted to get out of the rat race almost as soon as he stepped into it.

 “I now have a total of 12 units (eight single-family rentals and two duplexes), and only have debt on three properties using this technique.
-My rental portfolio is now generating $7,700/month in gross rental income, netting around $40,000/year after all expenses and debt service.”
+My rental portfolio is now generating $7,700/month in gross rental income, netting around $40,000/year after all expenses and my rental property loans.”

 I asked Brady what he’s done differently over time, as he’s gained more experience.
 One answer he was quick to give?
 The kinds of neighborhoods where he invests.

 “This is changing as my portfolio grows.
 I primarily have invested in B- & C class neighborhoods.
 They are not in war zones and have relatively low-crime and are working class neighborhoods.

 “As my portfolio has grown, I am starting to focus on B+ neighborhoods as they are a little less transient and there is less turnover.”